dhurlburtusa/shortcuts/wordpress/wordpress-classic_theme-notes.md

-# WordPress Themes Notes
+# WordPress Classic Theme Notes

-At their most basic level, WordPress themes are collections of different files that work together to create what you see, as well as how your site behaves.
+At their most basic level, WordPress classic themes are collections of different files that work together to create what you see, as well as how your site behaves.